 It reopened as a pedestrian walkway in 2009 as part of the new Walkway Over the Hudson State Historic Park.

 Besides crossing the bridge & enjoying the views, visitors can continue on & explore the surrounding parks & historic districts.

 Just as there are many things to do in Kingston, NY Downtown Poughkeepsie also seemed to have quite a few interesting shops, restaurants & cafes to enjoy.
 We wish we had more time to check it out.

-Don’t miss this outstanding attraction that combines the best in man-made engineering, natural views & value for money!
+Don’t miss this outstanding attraction on any road trip from New York – it combines the best in man-made engineering, natural views & value for money!

 Walkway Over the Hudson admission: Free

 Mohonk Preserve has some of the best hiking in all of New York State.

 We took on the Spring Farm trailhead along one of the 19th century carriage roads, which we rate as one of the best things to do in Ulster County.

 The beginning was a flat & easy walk in our hiking shoes through the forest before a gradual climb to the top of Bonticou Crag & Table Rock.